What Every Photographer Should Know About Lenses

 All lenses have a limit to how close they can focus on an object.
 And on a normal lens, this isn’t really that close.
 However, a macro lens can allow you to get super close.

 Macro lenses are specialized lenses designed for close-up photography.
 They have a high reproduction ratio and allow you to focus at close distances, capturing fine details of small objects, such as flowers, insects, and other tiny subjects.
-The finished photograph will feature a subject at a greater than life-size.
+The finished will feature a subject at a greater than life-size.

 A few key terms to know here: